Priyanka Gandhi sits on dharna at India gate against crackdown on students

 Students from the Aligarh Muslim University (AMU) were one of the first ones to come out in solidarity with Jamia University students.
 They shouted slogans against the controversial Citizenship Act and slammed the police for their crackdown on Jamia students.
 However, AMU, too became a battleground as police clashed brutally with protesting students.

-A large number of Jawaharlal Nehru University (JNU) students, Maulana Azad National Urdu University, TISS and Mumbai University, Maulana Azad National Urdu University and MANUU also protested against the attrocities against the students.
+A large number of Jawaharlal Nehru University (JNU) students, Maulana Azad National Urdu University, TISS and Mumbai University, also protested against the atrocities against the students.